Hhbecker/CoogleEngine/README.md

     * I could split all functions into driver.c train.c and search.c files
     * update other function to accomodate the fact that the glob results are now attached to the hashmap struct

+    *if there is punctuation next to a word it doesn't recognize just the word

 What to submit
 * the source code files on github with function header documentation
 * the makefile, and (3)